 This service is free to students, who are invited to arrange for interviews with members of the placement staff if in need of assistance in finding work.
 Students who know of jobs in which they are not themselves interested are encouraged to notify the office of such vacancies.

-Miss Mildred Robertson, the Placement Secretary, or one of the following persons, should be seen or called regarding vacancies or work applications:
+The Placement Secretary, or one of the following persons, should be seen or called regarding vacancies or work applications: